 With some 100,000 objects, the Bavarian National Museum has one of Europe’s largest collections of applied and decorative arts.
 Housed in a magnificent, Italianate building, the bulk of its collections were once owned by the Wittelsbach family, a Bavarian royal dynasty.
 Produced by some of Europe’s finest craftsmen, the artefacts date from late antiquity to Art Nouveau and are displayed in over forty rooms, all stylistically attuned to the periods represented by the objects in them.

 The range of items is dazzling and includes (another deep breath) sculpture, painting, ivory, precious metals, folk art, arms and armour, furniture, tapestries, textiles, clocks, musical instruments, stoneware, majolica and stained glass.
 Noteworthy among the many highlights are a magnificent, 600-piece silver dinner service (set ready to receive thirty guests), Tiffany jewellery, Lalique glass and probably the world’s finest collection of Nymphenburg porcelain figures.

-A short distance further along the Prinzregentenstrasse, the Schack Collection specialises in 19th century German painting.
-There are around 180 works, primarily historical scenes and landscapes, the latter notably of Mediterranean countries known to the collection’s founder, Count Adolf Friedrich von Schack (1815-1954) through his extensive travels.
+A short distance further along the Prinzregentenstrasse, the Schack Collection specialises in 19th century German painting, primarily historical scenes and landscapes, the latter notably of Mediterranean countries known to the collection’s founder, Count Adolf Friedrich von Schack (1815-1954) through his extensive travels.
 The collection has remained unchanged since his death.
 In addition to works by German artists, many depicting legends and fairytales familiar to most people growing up in Germany, the Count collected copies of 16th and 17th century masterpieces, mainly by Venetian artists such as Titian, Tintoretto and Veronese.